Key Takeaways

 Prompt Engineer becomes Agent Orchestrator.
 The focus shifts from crafting prompts to designing orchestration workflows.
 Context design develops dynamic information ecosystems that update as interactions unfold.
 The primary challenge becomes designing multi-agent interaction protocols, not writing single prompts.
 McKinsey identifies the Agent Orchestrator as a critical new role alongside hybrid managers and AI coaches.

-The best AI teams are not smaller.
-They are more capable.
+The best AI teams are more capable, not smaller.
 The 3x augmentation premium means the right team structure with agents produces dramatically better work than a larger team without them.

 80% of executives view agentic AI as critical to company survival by 2027.
 By 2028, 15% of day-to-day work decisions will be made autonomously by agentic AI.
 By 2030, AI will touch ALL IT work, with 25% done by AI alone.
-The question for AI team leaders is not whether this shift happens, but whether their team is designed for it.
+The question for AI team leaders is whether their team is designed for this shift, not whether it happens.

 Five Roles That Did Not Exist Three Years Ago

-These are not speculative job descriptions.
-These are roles that organizations are hiring for today — roles that emerged because the agentic era created problems that traditional AI teams were never designed to solve.
-Understanding these roles is essential to knowing how to build an AI team that will remain relevant.
+These are roles that organizations are hiring for today, not speculative job descriptions, roles that emerged because the agentic era created problems that traditional AI teams were never designed to solve.
+Understanding these roles is essential to building a team that will remain relevant.

-4. AI Governance Officer.
-ISACA projects demand for 100,000+ professionals with AI governance expertise annually.
+4. AI Governance Officer. more than 100,000 AI ethics and governance professionals are now sought annually.
 This role implements Minimum Viable Governance, audits AI systems for responsible deployment, tracks regulatory changes across jurisdictions (EU AI Act, NIST AI RMF), and ensures that the speed of AI deployment does not outrun the organization's ability to govern it.
 By 2027, half of all AI-enabled enterprise applications will require new oversight positions dedicated to governance, risk, and accountability.

 5. AI Translator (Elevated).
 The translator role evolves in the agentic era from bridging technical and business teams to bridging humans and agents.
 The new translator helps business stakeholders understand what agents can and cannot do, designs the communication protocols between human decision-makers and agent outputs, and ensures that the organization adapts its workflows to include agent capabilities.
-This is not just a technical role or a business role — it is the connective tissue of the hybrid team.
+It is the connective tissue of the hybrid team, not purely a technical role or a business role.

 Five Roles That Did Not Exist Three Years Ago